 There Are Three Kinds of Advance Directives

-- A living will (PDF) lets you state your wishes about medical care, or choose another person(s) to make medical decisions for you if you lose the ability to do so.
+- A living will (PDF, 176 KB) lets you state your wishes about medical care, or choose another person(s) to make medical decisions for you if you lose the ability to do so.

-- A health care power of attorney (PDF) lets you name a person to make health care decisions for you if you become unable to decide for yourself.
+- A health care power of attorney (PDF, 225 KB) lets you name a person to make health care decisions for you if you become unable to decide for yourself.

 - An advance instruction for mental health treatment allows you to give instructions and preferences about mental health treatment.
 You may select someone to make these decisions for you if you lose the ability to decide for yourself.
 This document automatically expires in two years.

-If you already have a North Carolina advance directive, then we must have a copy in order to follow your wishes.
+If you already have an advance directive, we must have a copy in order to follow your wishes.
 If you cannot give us a copy, then we will be happy to complete another form for you in case one is needed while you are in a Duke Health hospital.